 Skipper

-• Operate vessels safely within aquaculture marine areas
+• Operate and navigate vessels safely within aquaculture marine areas

-• Manage crew and ensure adherence to health and safety protocols
+• Manage crew and ensure they follow health and safety procedures

-• Ensure compliance with Maritime New Zealand, Health and Safety and Fisheries legislation
+• Maintain logs, records, and compliance with maritime regulations, Health and Safety and fisheries legislation

-• Recording operational and safety logs, including navigation and weather data.
+• Record operational and safety logs, including navigation and weather data.

 • Current Skipper Restricted Limits (SRL) ticket with 24m and 500-tonne endorsement.